HUST-NingKang-Lab/BGC-Prophet/README.md

 ### BGC-Prophet Pipline

-BGC-Prophet can detect and classify BGCs in server genomic sequence.
-The process involves several steps:
+BGC-Prophet can detect and classify BGCs in several genomic sequences.
+The process involves some steps:

 1. Utilizing the ESM2 model to extract word embeddings for each gene in the sequences.